clemensheithecker/nyc-bike-sharing/README.md

     <img src="figures/entity_relationship_diagram_1.png" alt="Entity-Relationship Diagram" height="384">
 </p

-We then query the database and visualize the results to gain insight into both the stations and the rides.
-We answer questions such as *What are the most popular stations?*
+We then queried the database and visualized the results to gain insight into both the stations and the rides.
+In this case study, we answered questions such as *What are the most popular stations?*

 <p align="center">
     <img src="figures/most_popular_stations.png" alt="Most Popular Stations" height="512">